Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 Breaking and entering in houses is quite simple, given that locks have not been invented yet.
 Most houses, with the exception of temples and a few shops, are one-room, one-floor mud-and-straw houses, which also makes them pretty easy to search.
 Many have been pillaged and some hold survivors.
 While bodies, food, etc. disappear, it is still possible to find some in houses that have not been visited by the plague.
 If the Crew ends up finding a body, this will systematically be that of someone dead from hunger, thirst or violence – it remains impossible to find the body of a citizen killed by the plague.
 Should the Crew revisit a place that held a body \(or leftover food, etc.\), there are good chances that the body will have vanished in the meantime.
 With the necessary equipment, the process can be captured on camera, and will show the body slowly melting – note that this is not what happens to people who have actually caught the plague.

 Eventually, the Crew should find some surviving citizens.
 Say Althea and her two surviving children.
 Ten days ago, her husband Nektarios heard the sheep screaming, grabbed a knife, and went to investigate, followed by elder son son Nikolaos.
 Neither of them returned.
 When they didn't return, Althea attempted to follow, but found no trace of either her husband, her son or the sheep.
 When she attempted to find refuge in the Temple of Athena with her four other children, along with other survivors, they were shot at by archers.
 Two of the children died trampled during the panic.
 She then attempted to reach the Palace, only to discover it barred.
 She is terrified both for the life of her surviving children and for the unburied souls of those she lost.
+According to her, the night hides yellow ghosts.

 With some effort, it should be possible to find diseased citizens hiding in their house.
 Say Hannah, a child slave they may find lying, feverish, in the street in front of a rich \(and still inhabited\) house, surrounded by all her meager belongings.
 The house had remained closed and guarded during most of the outbreak and had escaped the Plague, until a diseased bird pecked Hannah.
 She was promptly \(and literally\) thrown into the street.
 This won't save the house.
 At this stage, Hannah is delirious and praying in her mother's tongue \(Hebrew\).